ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting ClusterDuck Protocol pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, and the process for submitting ClusterDuck Protocol improvements.

 ## License